Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Idaho Tax-Friendly for Retirement?
 Yes

-Breathtaking natural beauty, outstanding lake and mountain recreation, a fun downtown and safe neighborhoods make Sandpoint a place to consider for retirement.
+Striking natural beauty, outstanding lake and mountain recreation, a fun downtown and safe neighborhoods make Sandpoint a place to consider for retirement.

 Named by the eccentric lobbyist George M. Willing, Idaho was one of the last regions in the lower 48 to be explored by Europeans.
 The Lewis and Clark expedition entered the area through Lemhi Pass in 1805.
 Trappers and fur traders soon followed.